babel/karma-babel-preprocessor/README.md

 See [babel options](https://babeljs.io/docs/usage/options) for more details.

-Given `options` properties are passed to `babel`.
+Given `options` properties are passed to babel.

-In addition to the `options` property, you can configure the following options with functions because they may differ from file to file.
+In addition to the `options` property, you can configure any babel options with function properties.
+This is useful when you want to give different babel options from file to file.

-- `filename`
-- `sourceRoot`
-- `sourceMapName`
-- `sourceFileName`

 For example, inline sourcemap configuration would look like the following.